Wednesday Night Sails

 Cancellations

-Cancel before Monday night whenever possible.
-If you must cancel after crews are posted, contact your skipper and email wns@owsa.net immediately.
-Note: Repeat cancellations are not acceptable.
+Cancel before Monday night if possible.
+If you must cancel after crews are posted, contact your skipper AND email wns@owsa.net immediately.
+Make sure you confirm contact with your skipper; many do not read email on Wednesday afternoons.
+You don't want people waiting at the dock for you if you're not coming.

-- Ask questions, help others respectfully, and prioritize safety
+- Ask questions, help others, and sail respectfully

-Questions?
-Concerns?
-Email wns@owsa.net.
+Email wns@owsa.net with questions or concerns.
 See you on the water!

 OTHER RELATED OWSA PROGRAMS